 Progress Indicators

-Year Oi ne Year Two Year Three
+Year One Year Two Year Three

-The Pyramid Model in has been expanded to programs and family of providers, more model have been delivered to childhood professions o more child care ule trainings o early Training events have been conducted in each region of NYS supporting the Pyram Model implementation. of on indicators collected over
+The Pyramid Model implementation has been expanded to more programs and family child care providers, more module trainings have been delivered to early childhood professionals, and more Training events have been conducted in each region of NYS supporting the Pyramid Model implementation.
+Data report produced based on indicators collected over the first three years.
+Implementation of the Pyramid Model has been increased: